 This Act governs the qualifications and procedures for the licensing of public adjusters.
-It specifies the duties of and restrictions on public adjusters, which include limiting their licensure to assisting insureds in first party claims, excluding claims for personal or commercial auto lines of insurance.
+It specifies the duties of and restrictions on public adjusters, which include limiting their licensure to assisting insureds in first party claims.

 Drafting Note: It is recommended that any statute or regulation inconsistent with this Act be repealed or amended.